ampproject/amp.dev/_guides/analytics/deep_dive_analytics.md

 ## Load remote configuration: config attribute

-You don’t have to include all `amp-analytics` configurations in your AMP pages.
+You don't have to include all of the configuration for `amp-analytics` entirely on your AMP page.
-Instead,
+Instead, you can can call out to a remote URL for all or part of the configurations.

-you can can call out to a remote URL for all or part of the configurations.
+This allows you to do things like vary the configuration based on a specific request, for example, store a user's unique client ID.
-One common use case is to call out to a remote URL for sensitive configurations, such as your account number with a specific analytics provider.
+Since you have control over the remote file, you can do any server-side processing necessary to construct the configuration data.

 The first step to loading remote configurations is to include the config attribute in the `amp-analytics` tag: